 Mariah, my sister, had been waiting forever to take this tour.
-As soon as I knew I was moving to England, she made me promise we’d visit the studios.
+As soon as I moved to England, she made me promise we’d visit the studios.
 We finally made it a few weeks ago, when she visited for my birthday.

 We booked tickets for 4 p.m., wanting plenty of time before closing; we didn’t leave until after 9 p.m.
 I’ll tell you all about those five hours, but be warned: spoilers ahead.

 The tour starts just outside the doors of the Great Hall.
-As they swung open, I realized the room was un-great — in size, that is.
-I pictured that scene near the end of the second film when an un-petrified Hermione runs down the long tables to hug Harry and shake Ron’s hand and thought.
-‘She must have run the entire length of the set for that shot.’
+As they swung open, I realized the room was not great — in size, that is.
+I pictured the scene near the end of the second film when a recently un-petrified Hermione runs down the long tables to hug Harry and shake Ron’s hand and thought, “She must have run the entire length of the set for that shot.”

 The set decorating in the hall was spectacular.
 Moaning Myrtle’s tattered Ravenclaw robes were on the left, Cedric Diggory’s pristine yellow-accented ones on the right.
-In the front corner, colored beads showed the House Cup winner; I expected Gryffindor to be in the lead, but it seemed rigged that my Ravenclaws were in last.
+In the front corner, colored beads showed the House Cup tallies; I expected Gryffindor to be winning, but it seemed ridiculous that my Ravenclaws were in last place.

-The Great Hall is the only room in the tour where you’re ushered out, as the next group has to get in there.
+The Great Hall is the only room in the tour where you’re ushered out, as the next group has to enter.
 Everywhere else, you can take as much time as you want.
 Mariah and I did.

 Tom Riddle’s massive tomb from Goblet of Fire, for instance, was one of my favorites.
 And the door to the Chamber of Secrets.
 And the letters flying around the living room of Privet Drive, where there was a certificate hanging to honor Dudley for “always eating up his lunch.”
 And Nagini uncoiled, stretched across a wooden table, reaching for her human meal.
 And Ron’s quilt spread over his bunk in Gryffindor Tower.